-(And BTW, Miranda in The Devil Wears Prada?
+(And BTW, Miranda in The Devil Wears Prada (film version)?
 Definitely Andie’s sponsor.
 But I digress.)

 Finally, a word I’ve stopped using: “empowerment.”
 I’ve come to believe that there’s no such thing as empowerment.
 It’s magical thinking to believe that we humans can grant, or receive, power.

 It’s only possible to step into power we already possess.
 And that’s no small thing.